mdbottino/log-based-kv-store/README.md

 - Using a binary format to store the data, that means it is no longer human-readable but has better performance (potentially less storage used and faster reads as we know beforehand the length of each key or value)
+- Improving the way the server handles connections.
+Right now it will happily create any number of goroutines to respond to the load, potentially overloading a system
+- Improving the client to allow us to issue arbitrary commands instead of predefined ones

 ## Learning experience